-What To Look For In A Telescope For Home
+What To Look For In A Good Celestron Telescope

 There are four main aspects to consider when buying a telescope.
 They are power, the eyepiece, the aperture size, and the focal ratio of the telescope.
 This is why each of these aspects is important to you: